 What is there for my child?

-Sunday morning, we offer a full nursery and programming for children up to pre-k for the 9:00 service and full programming from birth to 5th grade for the 10:45 service.
+Sunday morning, we offer a full nursery and programming for children up to pre-k for the 10:45 service.
 Shauna Olson is our Director of Children's Ministry and does an amazing job teaching and leading kids to meet and love Jesus.
 We also have an amazing group of volunteers that have stepped up to love your kids too!
 We couldn't do it with out them!
 Visit our "Children" page on this site to learn more about specific programming or contact Shauna (on our staff page) if you have more questions or would like to volunteer!

 Are there small groups for adults?